-Content Area - Math, Grades 4-8 (Five Modules)
+Content Area - Math & Science, Grades 4-8 (One Module)

 In this course, students will be able to master knowledge and skills in the areas of number concepts; patterns and algebra; geometry and measurement; probability and statistics; mathematical processes and perspectives; and mathematical learning, instruction, and assessment.
+Additionally, students will be able to master knowledge and skills in the areas of scientific inquiry and processes; physical science; life science; earth and space science; and science learning, instruction, and assessment.